 Risk measurement plays a central role, along with judgment and experience, in informing risk taking and portfolio management decisions.
-The standard credit risk grading (CRG) system is used in both Corporate and SME Banking.
+The standard Internal Credit Risk Rating (ICRR) is used in both Corporate and SME Banking.
 The grading is used to assess the client along with a range of quantitative and qualitative factors.
 Our credit grades against Corporate & eligible SME clients are supported by external credit grades, and ratings assigned by external ratings agencies.